-As she walked into the train compartment.
-She saw the gaps in between the boogies.
+As she walked into the train compartment, she saw the gaps in between the bogies.
 Mrinalini often wondered what would happen if the connecting iron chains would disentangle and the compartment would lose its chain of continuity.
-As she stared at the ugly black soot filled track below.
-She could see her life in those moments when it derailed from its original destination of familiarity.
+As she stared at the ugly black soot-filled track below, she could see her life in those moments when it derailed from its original destination of familiarity.

-Mornings in a train still remain her favourite hour to get to the steel wash basin and praying a bridge doesn’t come while she is washing her face.
-The water would spill all over her neat cotton dress.
-As she negotiated the timing of the shaking of the compartment and her clever manoeuvre of unnecessary wetness.
-She was woken from her unheard thoughts.
+Mornings in a train still remain her favourite hour to get to the steel wash basin, all the while praying a bridge doesn’t come in the middle of washing her face, making water spill all over her neat cotton dress.
+As she negotiated the timing of the compartment’s wobble and her clever manoeuvres to prevent unnecessary wetness, she was woken from her unheard thoughts.

 The same old man who kept watching her in the compartment came and stood close to the window.
 He smiled at her as she blew out the water.
-He told her that you must be like the train charting new territories and finding resting spots in between to see the changing sky colour and the changing landscape.
+He told her that you must be like the train, charting new territories and finding resting spots in between to see the changing colour of the sky and the changing landscape.

 Mrinalini was only 12 years old when she was chosen to be the second wife in the illustrious Tagore household.
 She was not highly educated for the progressive Bengali aristocratic household yet she was a quick learner.
-Her intelligence was not noticed ever in the narrow shroud of her beauty.
-Tagore’s Mrinalini after 15 years of marriage wrote her first letter to Tagore, her husband.
+Her intelligence was never noticed in the narrow shroud of her beauty.
+Tagore’s Mrinalini after 15 years of marriage wrote her first letter to her husband.

 Now as the years have passed the train journey still remains etched in Mrinalini’s mind.
 She recalled the connection of Tagore’s women and her equal connection to all the beautiful things in her home, she was also one of those things.